vtt-project/vtt-sound-event-detection/README.md

-# Acknowledgements

-This work was supported by Institute for Information & communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (2017-0-01780, The technology development for event recognition/relational reasoning and learning knowledge based system for video understanding)

 # Introduction
 This repository contains source code in Tensorflow of a simple sound event detection (multi-label classification) model using CNN+RNN.